avniproject/avni-website/src/pages/blog/2022-01-22-ywnxt-project-update-1.md

 The problem of analysing data still remained.
 Towards this, we hosted a central repository where all spreadsheets would be uploaded.
 This could be analysed through Metabase - the same analytics tool that is used in Avni.

-The final architecture looks something like the diagram below..
+The final architecture looks like the diagram below.
 Partner NGOs provide excel spreadsheets created either manually, or through their LMSes to Samagra.
 This gets uploaded to a central data repository, and is available for analytics through dashboards and reports provided by Metabase.

 ![](/img/ywnxt/ywnxt-flow1.png)